willuhmjs/webpage/src/routes/article/learning-to-code/+page.md

 ## Make many mistakes

-After you dip your toes in the water, try and make some cool stuff!
+After you dip your toes in the water, try and make some cool projects!
 You are guaranteed to make various stupid and silly mistakes along the way.
 While this may seem counterintuitive, this is actually very helpful in giving you a solid foundation in whatever language you are learning.

 For instance, while developing my first Discord bot, I put each piece of command logic inside its own event listener instead of putting them all into one.